 The Company has a management services agreement with a company controlled by a director of the Company requiring payments of \$4,500 per month plus taxes.
-The agreement is in effect until December 31, 2012 unless terminated earlier in accordance with the provisions of the agreement.
+The agreement was in effect until December 31, 2012 unless terminated earlier in accordance with the provisions of the agreement.
+The agreement was replaced effective March 1, 2009 with a new agreement requiring payments of \$5,000 per month plus taxes and is in effect until February 28, 2014.